rarebreed/rarebreed.github.io/_posts/2018-03-30-some-math-books.md

 underlying map implementation (hashed maps are nearly constant time lookup, while tree based maps have logarithmic time lookups on average assuming balanced trees).

 Another possibility is to sort the edges.
-For example, if the key is an Edge itself rather than a String, then
+That way you could got logarithmic lookup times.

 ### Graph features and algorithms